husainunwalla/chrome-extension/README.md

 # chrome-extension

+# Disclaimer: This code is not intended to be used as is, but rather modified / referenced for your assignment.

 This template is intended for COEN 296A: Attention Management Tools, Assignment 3.

 To load an unpacked extension in developer mode: